DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/onCellPrepared.md

 ---
 ---
 ##### shortDescription
-A function that is executed after a cell is created.
+A function that is executed after a grid cell is created.

 ##### param(e): Object
 Information about the event that caused the function's execution.